Last Updated on April 8, 2021 by queenie mak

 10. Slow travel

 Do you like the concept of slow travel?
 If so, there are many benefits to the environment when it comes to slow travel.
 Slow travel allows you to enjoy a place at a slower pace.
 And because you are staying put in one place, you are not travelling as much, which means less carbon footprint and less pollution.
-And you can take advantage of the long-term (weekly or monthly) discount when it comes to accommodation for Airbnb.
+And you can take advantage of the long-term (weekly or monthly) discount when it comes to accommodations.

 - Less carbon footprint